 Lenders are usually unwilling to give loans to people who don't have a job or stable income, but that doesn't mean it's impossible.

-However, if you do need a loan then it's important to be aware of what's potentially available on the market, the risks and how you can improve your chances of getting credit without an income.
+That's not to say that loans for unemployed people aren't available.
+If you do need a loan then it's important to be aware of what's potentially available on the market, the risks and how you can improve your chances of getting credit without an income.

 Yes, you can get a loan when you're unemployed, but it is more difficult and potentially much more expensive – and therefore more risky.